 Once you have an idea put forward that shows potential and has been approved quickly put a team together with the passion and drive to see the project through to fruition.
 Ensure the team has the resources and ability to succeed by allocating an appropriate level of funding to the project.
 Innovations are inherently risky so budgets should be set and monitored closely to help safeguard against failure.

-To implement a successful innovation strategy then you obviously need the technical resources (people, finance, equipment, knowledge) but you also need the organisation to be capable of managing them.
+To implement a successful innovation strategy then you obviously need the technical resources (people, finance, equipment, knowledge) but you also need the organization to be capable of managing them.

 Some questions to ask should include: